sifrr/sifrr/packages/server/sifrr-seo/README.md

 // `fullUrl`: function for middleware to determine fullUrl of express request
 // `beforeRender`: this function will be executed in browser before rendering, doesn't take any arguments
 // `afterRender`: this function will be executed in browser after rendering, doesn't take any arguments
+// `filterOutgoingRequests`: This function is executed for every outgoing request in sifrr renderer, if this return false request will be blocked, else it will be allowed
 //
 // default values
 const options = {